kannibalox/pyrosimple/docs/tips.md

 ## Find orphaned files

-Since Jinja2 is more sandboxes than the original Tempita templating system, the `orphans.txt` template file from pyrocore no longer works.
+Since Jinja2 is more sandboxed than the original Tempita templating system, the `orphans.txt` template file from pyrocore no longer works.
 However, we can replicate the functionality with a little fancy scripting.
 The following command will list the orphan files along with their sizes:

 ```bash
 target_dir=/mnt/test
 comm -13 \